RvandeLaar/ma-communicative-robots-group2/README.md

 ## Key Files

+All key files are present in the emissor_chat directory.
 The following files contain the most recent implementation of our agent and are essential for evaluation:

 - **`requirements.txt`**: Lists all necessary dependencies to set up and run the project.
 - **`integrated_agent.py`**: Defines the integrated agent class, including functionality for dialogue and navigation.